CAST-genomics/panCT/docs/commands/walks.rst

   panct walks hprc-v1.1-mc-grch38.gfa

 This may take some time.
 You can speed it up by allocating more memory and CPUs.
-The command should scale automatically with the resources that have been allocated to it.
-On our system with 16 CPUs and 32 GB of RAM, we had to reserve 8 hours.
+On our system, we allocated 16 CPUs, 32 GB of RAM, and 7 hours of compute.

 .. warning::
-  The ``walks`` command may store thousands of small files (totaling nearly 100 GB) in your system's temporary directory.
+  The ``walks`` command may store thousands of small files (totaling up to ~100 GB) in your system's temporary directory.
 On some systems, this directory may not have the capacity for walks from the *entire* HPRC pangenome.
 So we recommend setting the ``$TMPDIR`` environment variable to a larger directory when calling the ``walks`` command.

   .. code-block:: bash